A so-called "weather bomb" hit the UK today bringing 80mph winds and huge coastal waves

 Stay safe out there!

 Here on the Mirror weather blog we DO love pictures of massive waves, so here's a couple for you to enjoy.
+However, we don't want you putting yourself at risk to get them.

 The brave snappper above looks to be a few feet from a real soaking as the sea rages behind a clearly insufficient wall at Portrush in Northern Ireland.